Mobile-Telematics/TelematicsApp-iOS/README.md

 ![](https://github.com/Mobile-Telematics/TelematicsAppFirebase-iOS/raw/master/img_readme/f13.png)

 Step 14: Now you need to change rules for your Realtime Database.
 You need to go to “Realtime Database” section on the left side of the menu.
-In the “Rules” tab change read and write fields to “auth.uid != null”.
+In the “Rules” tab change read and write fields to ".read": true & ".write": true.

 ![](https://github.com/Mobile-Telematics/TelematicsAppFirebase-iOS/raw/master/img_readme/f14.png)